LinuxGuy312/YoshitsuBot/README.md

 - 📸 **Dummy Captcha Maker:** Create realistic captchas for testing and development.
 - 📥 **Instagram Downloader:** Save your cherished Instagram content directly to Telegram.
 - 📸 **Image Generator:** Unleash your creativity and generate captivating AI-assisted images.
-- 📋 **Pastebins:** Access a plethora of pastebins, including hastebin, zeroBin, textbin, and more.
+- 📋 **Pastebins:** Access a plethora of pastebins, including hastebin, nekobin, spacebin, and more.
-- 🔳 **Pinterest Downloader:** Download captivating images from Pinterest with a single tap.
+- 🔳 **Pinterest Downloader:** Download captivating images and videos from Pinterest by just sending the link.
 - 📌 **QR Generator and Reader:** Effortlessly create and scan QR codes.
 - 📥 **Reddit Downloader:** Save images, videos, and other content from Reddit seamlessly.
 - 📸 **Telegraph:** Upload images or text to Telegraph with unparalleled convenience.
 - ☁️ **TeraBox Downloader:** Download files from TeraBox, the cloud storage powerhouse.
-- 🐦 **Twitter Downloader:** Download tweets, images, and videos from Twitter effortlessly.
+- 🐦 **Twitter Downloader:** Download videos from Twitter effortlessly.
 - 📧 **Temp Mail:** Create disposable email addresses for enhanced privacy.
 - 📚 **Urban Dictionary Finder:** Quickly find definitions from Urban Dictionary.
 - 👤 **User Info Getter:** Gather publicly available information about Telegram users.
-- ✍️ **Write on Page:** Add text or draw on web pages with ease.
+- ✍️ **Write on Page:** Add text on pages and turn them into notes with ease.
 - 🎵 **YouTube Downloader:** Download videos and audio from YouTube directly within Telegram.

 **Miscellaneous**